-I have been implementing Open Policy Agent Gatekeeper policies for Kubernetes for a while and this writing should reflect some tips for getting the policies and underlying components working in a redundant manner.
+I’ve been implementing Open Policy Agent Gatekeeper policies for Kubernetes for a while, and this post should reflect some tips for getting the policies and underlying components to work in a redundant way.

-Open Policy Agent Gatekeeper is an awesome admission controller, but the implementation of it might be a hurdle for not prepared organizations.
+Open Policy Agent Gatekeeper is an awesome admission controller, but implementing it can be a hurdle for unprepared organisations.

 I have noticed that people who lacked experience with OPA solutions thought that Gatekeeper introduces a lot of problems.
 If you are looking for simple Kuberentes policies the Kverno might be better pick.
-It introduces less components and doesn’t introduce another language to the stack – rego A lot of these design thoughts are the result of specific design decisions taken by the OPA team which result in a more complex to use setup, but definitely more powerful.
-Another benefit is mutation webhook capabilities.
-This post focuses more on the admission part.
+It introduces less components and doesn’t introduce another language to the stack – rego Many of these design considerations are the result of specific design choices made by the OPA team, resulting in a more complex to use, but definitely more capable and powerful setup.
+Another advantage is the mutation webhook capabilities.
+This post focuses more on the recording part.